Cars and Trucks and Climate Change

 Many people are surprised to learn that cars and trucks are the single largest source of global warming pollution in Maine, roughly 55 percent.
 This air pollution that exacerbates climate change isn’t just threatening our natural resource-based economy here in Maine, it’s also impacting our air quality and the health of Maine families and children.
 By driving electric vehicles in Maine, people are reducing air pollution that harms our environment, our health, and our economy.

-Driving Electric Vehicles Makes Sense Financially and for the Environment
+Driving Electric Vehicles Makes Financial and Environmental Sense

 The Natural Resources Council of Maine works for laws, programs, and public information that help transition to a cleaner transportation system, especially through electrification.